ahmedwael19/CIE425---Huffman-Algorithm/README.md

 # Algorithm
-1. Convert the stream of symbol into a stream of decimal numbers
+1. Convert the stream of symbol into a stream of decimal numbers:
   a.
 Get the ascii code for each symbol
 2. Calculate the entropy using Shannon formula.
 3. Evaluate the run-length code and calculate its efficiency.
-4. Construct the decision tree
+4. Construct the decision tree:
   a.
 Sort the probabilities of the alphabet symbols in a descending order.
   b.
 Sum the least two probabilities.
 c.
 Make a binary tree, with the parent is equal to the sum of the least